 The strategy can be implemented through passive investing, by investing in an index fund that tracks a basket of stocks selected based on the Magic Formula, or through active investing, by selecting individual stocks using the Magic Formula.

 While the Magic Formula has received criticism for its simplicity and lack of consideration for company-specific factors, proponents argue that the strategy has proven to be effective in the long run.
 By focusing on companies with strong financials, the strategy aims to minimize risk and maximize returns for investors over the long term.

 However, it’s important to note that the performance of the Magic Formula Strategy can vary depending on market conditions and individual investor preferences.
 Nonetheless, it can be a useful tool for investors looking to minimize risk and maximize returns over the long term.

 How to Optimize Your Portfolio with the Magic Formula

 The Magic Formula Strategy provides a simple and effective method for selecting stocks to optimize your portfolio.
 Here are the steps to help you implement the strategy:

 - Identify the universe of stocks: We assume you already have a universe of stocks from where you select the components of your portfolio.
 If you don’t, start by selecting a group of stocks, typically large-cap or mid-cap companies that trade on a major stock exchange, which will serve as your universe of stocks to choose from.

 - Rank stocks based on financial metrics: Use the Magic Formula to rank the stocks.
-The formula ranks stocks based on two key financial metrics, return on capital (ROC) and earnings yield (EY).
-So, you have to calculate the ROC and EY for each stock in your universe and rank them.
+The formula ranks stocks based on two key financial metrics, return on capital (ROIC) and earnings yield (EY).
+So, you have to calculate the ROIC and EY for each stock in your universe and rank them.

 - Select the top stocks: Choose the top 20-30 stocks with the highest combination of ROC and EY.
 These stocks are considered to have strong financials and are more likely to perform well in the stock market.